-- 1. Antennas and supporting infrastructure must be designed to ameliorate the visual or cumulative visual impact from the public domain and adjacent area ensuring that the development as carried out is in keeping with the streetscape or the surrounding environment, or both. - 2.
-Ensuring that It must be ensured that the scale of the development is in keeping with the locality, bearing in mind that the scale may be affected by the intended coverage of the network or facility. - 3.
+- Antennas and supporting infrastructure must be designed to ameliorate the visual or cumulative visual impact from the public domain and adjacent area ensuring that the development as carried out is in keeping with the streetscape or the surrounding environment, or both. - 2.
+It must be ensured that the scale of the development is in keeping with the locality, bearing in mind that the scale may be affected by the intended coverage of the network or facility. - 3.
 Planting and landscaping of the site must be provided to minimise the impact of structures. - 4.
 The facility must be integrated with the design and appearance of any building or structure on or within which it is located screening, where practical, any equipment associated with the development so as to reduce its visibility. - 5.
 The development must not obstruct views of significant vistas, landmarks or heritage items - 6.
-Cluttering of telecommunication facilities on a single building or structure is not acceptable. - 7.
 Buildings must be an appropriate colour and texture to match the colour and pattern of the background.